cbsfdevteam/cb_logger/README.md

 Why we made this
 -------------
-We, the Salesforce developers team at Cellebrite, are working very hard to develop solutions and frameworks for our users (internal users and external customers). <br/>As you all know, Salesforce platform has evolved immensely in the past years, and continue to evolve and add new features with each release.<br/>
+We, the Salesforce developers team at Cellebrite, are working very hard to develop solutions, tools and frameworks for our users (internal users and external customers). <br/>As you all know, Salesforce platform has evolved immensely in the past years, and continue to evolve and add new features with each release.<br/>
 One issue we had issues with and didn’t evolve too much was logging.<br/>
 Mainly answering these questions:<br/>
 - What is happening in my org?
 Are the main business processes working without issues?